Join over 1,000 UK businesses who have already had Fire Protection installed by Ark Fire Protection.

 Fire Doors

-The use of intumescent coatings for structural steels has been proven and successful in protecting buildings from structural failure.
+The use of intumescent coatings for structural steels has been proven and successful to aid buildings in the protection from fire.

 There are two main types of intumescent coatings: